FudaWiki/fudawiki-files/hanafuda/games/taiyaku.md

 # Teyaku
-Players then check their hands for *teyaku*, or 'hand combinations' [手役 - てやく, *teyaku*], and score points based on them.
+Players then check their hands for *teyaku*, or 'hand combinations' [手役 - てやく, *teyaku*], and score chips based on them.

 Taiyaku has only 4 teyaku, and they are equally divided into two categories: